About Naava Carman

 My treatments are designed to tackle the underlying causes of infertility and help men and women enhance their chances of conception naturally and in conjunction with IVF and IUI.

-1996 – I trained at the London College of Traditional Acupuncture as an Acupuncturist.
+1999 – I trained at the London College of Traditional Acupuncture as an Licensed Acupuncturist.

-1999 – I trained at the London College of Traditional Acupuncture as a Herbalist.
+2001 – I trained at the London College of Traditional Acupuncture as an Oriental Medical Herbalist.

-1999 – I set up in private practice as a general Acupuncturist.
+2001 – I qualified and set up in private practice as a general Acupuncturist.

-2001 – I went into specialist practice, focussed on fertility, gynaecology and obstetric work.
+2003 – I went into specialist practice, focused on fertility, gynaecology and obstetric work.

-2005 – I began to teach small workshops on specialist issues such as PCOS, which gradually expanded into teaching large groups of practitioners.
+2005 – I began to teach small workshops on specialist issues such as PCOS.

 2006 – My first article on Ovarian Hyperstimulation Syndrome (OHSS) was published in the Journal of Chinese Medicine.
 This has subsequently been quoted in several books which have been published on Traditional Chinese Medicine (TCM) and IVF.